Ctenophorus reticulatus

 Ctenophorus reticulatus, the western netted dragon or western netted ground-dragon, is a species of lizard in the family Agamidae.
 It is found in South Australia, Western Australia and southern Northern Territory.

-The species is a member of a diverse genus, Ctenophorus, that contains a group known as crevice and rock dragons.
-Snout-to-vent length is 108 mm.
+Description

+C. reticulatus has a snout-to-vent length of 108 mm.
 It has a blunt snout, short limbs, and round head.
 The adult males are red with black reticula; the females are paler with elongated dark blotches, while the juveniles are olive-grey.